-Danger of accidents Failure of brake system.
+Danger of accidents The brake system fails in the event of overheating.

 If the foot brake lever is not released, the brake linings drag continuously.

-The rear brake may fail due to overheating.
-Take your foot off the foot brake lever when you are not braking.
+- Take your foot off the foot brake lever when you are not braking.

 When using your vehicle, remember that others may feel disturbed by excessive noise.